 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!
 Check out the Flip Japan Games here! |

-Iidabashi is served by JR, Tokyo Metro, and Toei Subway lines, and is easily accessible from major areas such as Shinjuku, Shibuya, and Marunouchi, all within about 10 minutes.
+Iidabashi in Chiyoda-ku, Tokyo, was named “Iidamachi” by Tokugawa Ieyasu.
+It has witnessed the transition of Tokyo’s history since the Edo period.
+Today, Iidabashi is a bustling student and office district.
+It is well-served by JR, Tokyo Metro, and Toei Subway lines, making it easily accessible from major areas such as Shinjuku, Shibuya, and Marunouchi, all within about 10 minutes.

-Things to do in Iidabashi
+Things to Do in Iidabashi

 Hyogo Yokocho Alley 兵庫横丁